martn2023/chess-insights-applied-ML/README.md

 - Someone might argue this is redundant because it could 100% be calculated with known fields later on in different analysis.
 - From a signaling and credibility standpoint, this is the "safer" route because experienced engineers generally try to avoid pre-computing until proven necessary (runtime fears)

+I went for the pre-computing route in the interest of expediency

 # IV.
 Major Learnings
 ## A. Notation For Board Positions